Friends of the Rodwell Trail and Sandsfoot Castle

 The Friends have noted that the vertical sides of the pond are not wildlife friendly to frogs and toads or even hedgehogs, if they should fall in, and are considering ways that this could be resolved and achieved.
 A design will be presented to the Council in due course.

 Bennetts Water Gardens, Weymouth, holders of national and international collections of water lilies donated the ponds fine and beautiful water lilies which adorn the central pond with fountain flowering from late May to September.
-They continue to advice on their best maintenance.
+They continue to advise on their best maintenance.

 The Gardens are located in the Portland Harbour Shore SSSI and, as such, are very important as a wildlife habitat on this part of the coast.
 The Friends membership includes expert naturalists, geologists and a geomorphologist who take care to note the health of this place and all its residents.
 Free public events are organised by the Friends to introduce people to Bat Watching, Bug Hunts and Nature Walks.
 On a quiet first light, if you are lucky, you might see our local badgers cross the Gardens.
 Of an evening a fox is often seen rushing on his way and a heron or two are frequently studying the fish in the pond or do they eat the frog spawn as well?
 The deer, which mostly reside in the undercliff, occasionally make a visit too.